liuxin0824/BCV-LR-discrete/README.md

 |reacher_hard|876 ± 15|**906 ± 65**|900 ± 31|
 |finger_spin|937 ± 26|920 ± 57|**942 ± 48**|

-Then, we provide the experiments to show the impact on performance of not updating the latent action predictor with $L_{ft}$ in the online phase.
-Partial results are presented in Table V (denoted as BCV-LR w/o ft), demonstrating that utilizing the environmental actions to finetune pre-trained latent actions is a crucial step in BCV-LR, especially in DMControl tasks.
-Please refer to Sec.4.4 for more ablation results.
+Then, we provide the experiments to show the impact on performance of not updating the latent action predictor with $L_{ft}$ in the online phase (denoted as 'BCV-LR w/o ft').
+Partial results are below, demonstrating that utilizing the environmental actions to finetune pre-trained latent actions is a crucial step in BCV-LR, especially in DMControl tasks.
+Please refer to Sec.4.4 (main paper) for more results.

 ||Task|BCV-LR|BCV-LR w/o ft|
 |-|-|-|-|